Bay Circuit Trail

 The Bay Circuit Trail and Greenway or Bay Circuit is a Massachusetts rail trail and greenway connecting the outlying suburbs of Boston from Plum Island in Newburyport to Kingston Bay in Duxbury, a distance of 200 mi.

 Landmarks include Henry David Thoreau's Walden Pond, Great Meadows National Wildlife Refuge, the Charles River, Massachusetts Audubon's Moose Hill Wildlife Sanctuary, Minute Man National Historical Park, Lowell National Historic Park, the Merrimack River, and Plum Island.

 The Bay Circuit Trail connects to other long distance recreation trails, such as the Warner Trail.
-The Minuteman Bikeway will provide a connection to downtown Boston when the Somerville Community Path is completed.
+The Minuteman Bikeway provides a connection to downtown Boston with the Somerville Community Path.
 The East Coast Greenway will also connect downtown if it is completed as envisioned.

 The Bay Circuit is open to hiking, trail running and picnicking, and in the winter, snowshoeing.
 Certain parts of the trail are suitable for bicycling, horseback riding and cross country skiing.
 Swimming, mountain biking, hunting, fishing, and car top boating are also permitted in some properties the trail passes through.